 When to Apply

 We recommend you apply early in the fall of your high school senior year.
 November 1 is the Early Notification Deadline, and students whose applications are complete by that date will receive their admissions decision the week of Thanksgiving.
 Applications completed after November 1 will be reviewed and decisions sent on a rolling basis.

 Your complete application includes:

 If you have questions about your application or the admissions process, or if you are having trouble accessing your account, please contact the Admissions Office.

-For questions regarding transfer credit and transcript evaluations, please contact Liz Steenwyk, Assistant Registrar & Transfer Student Advisor.
+For questions regarding transfer credit and transcript evaluations, please contact Liz Steenwyk or Alyssa Boss in our Office of the Registrar.
 You may also use our Transfer Equivalency System to check for courses that have been pre-approved to transfer to Hope.

 Courses you need to be prepared for Hope

 We strongly encouraged students to take college preparatory classes in high school.
 In high school, a typical admitted first-year student will have taken:

 When available and appropriate, Advanced Placement and International Baccalaureate classes are encouraged, and students can attain college credit for qualifying scores on the AP or IB tests.